 The Alliance partnership includes preliminary training and ongoing consultation on the delivery of community based nutrition and cooking education utilizing the Food as Medicine Everyday (FAME) series curriculum.
 In addition, FAMI will collaborate with the development of clinical and community nutrition research and support the development of individualized nutrition programming needs.
-Each partnering institution will utilize a FAME educator to develop and teach the FAME series and oversee additional nutrition programming.
-A FAME educator will have successfully completed the FAME educator training through the Food as Medicine Institute.
+Each partnering institution will utilize a FAME Educator to develop and teach the FAME series and oversee additional nutrition programming.
+A FAME Educator will have successfully completed the FAME Educator Training Program through the Food as Medicine Institute.

 FAMI Alliance Locations

 Saint Luke’s Hospital of Kansas City is a tertiary and quaternary referral center.
 Under the umbrella of Saint Luke’s Health System, Saint Luke’s Mid-America Heart Institute is the nation’s first heart hospital and leader in cardiovascular disease treatment and research.